zowe/zowe-cli-db2-plugin/README.md

 - **(Linux only - CentOS, RHEL)** Download and Install the following via yum: `python3 make gcc-c++`

 - Note: Reinstallation is required when Node is upgraded to a new major version.
 When installed, the plug-in builds a native binary that is needed to interact with Db2.
 If a new major version of Node is installed, you must uninstall and reinstall the IBM Db2 Database Plug-in to update the binary.
-Carry out this reinstallation if you encounter the following error:

-    ```
-    The module 'C:\Users\User\.zowe\plugins\installed\node_modules\@zowe\db2-for-zowe-cli\node_modules\ibm_db\build\Release\odbc_bindings.node' was compiled against a different Node.js version using NODE_MODULE_VERSION ###.
-This version of Node.js requires NODE_MODULE_VERSION ###.
-Please try re-compiling or re-installing this module (for instance, using npm rebuild or npm install).
-    ```

 ## Installing